ebar/snap/notes.md

 ## Design decisions

 - The game and deal mechanisms are implemented with recursive functions, to avoid mutable state within the game.
 This means that changes to player state result in a new player.
+Mutable map is used within the deal function but not outside.

 ## Additional features